-WIC Vendor Cost Containment
+Interim Final Rule: WIC Vendor Cost Containment

-The rule reflects the statutory provisions that require State agencies to implement a vendor peer group system, competitive price criteria, and allowable reimbursement levels in a manner that ensures that the WIC Program pays authorized vendors competitive prices for supplemental foods.
-It also requires State agencies to ensure that vendors that derive more than 50 percent of their annual food sales revenue from WIC food instruments do not result in higher food costs to the program than do other vendors.
-The intent of these provisions is to maximize the number of eligible women, infants, and children served with available Federal funding.
+The rule reflects the statutory provisions that require state agencies to implement a vendor peer group system, competitive price criteria, and allowable reimbursement levels in a manner that ensures that the WIC Program pays authorized vendors competitive prices for supplemental foods.
+It also requires state agencies to ensure that vendors that derive more than 50 percent of their annual food sales revenue from WIC food instruments do not result in higher food costs to the program than do other vendors.
+The intent of these provisions is to maximize the number of eligible women, infants, and children served with available federal funding.